SkinnyDevi/webui_tavernai_charas/README.md

 <h3>Past changelog</h3>
 </summary>

+### [1.3.3]

+Fixes:

+- Fixes issue [#14](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/14) where some labels had changed getter behaivour.
+Thank you to [@przewodo](https://github.com/przewodo) for the bug report!
+- Checked extension functionality for WebUI latest update.

 ### [1.3.2]

 Fixes:

-* Fixes issue [#11](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/11) where TavernAI API's changed and would not fetch categories correctly, breaking the extension.
+- Fixes issue [#11](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/11) where TavernAI API's changed and would not fetch categories correctly, breaking the extension.
 Thank you to [@baptisterajaut](https://github.com/baptisterajaut) for the bug report and others for helping out!
-* Fixed a styling bug in the character delete dropdown in the Downloaded tab.
+- Fixed a styling bug in the character delete dropdown in the Downloaded tab.

 ### [1.3.1]

 Fixes:

-* Fixes issue [#10](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/10) where temp folder wasn't being checked if it was created.
+- Fixes issue [#10](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/10) where temp folder wasn't being checked if it was created.
 Discovered by [@lisea2017](https://github.com/lisea2017) and [@Gamefriend996](https://github.com/Gamefriend996).
 Thank you for the support!

 Additional:

-* Added a [donate](https://paypal.me/skinnydevi) button below extension version.
+- Added a [donate](https://paypal.me/skinnydevi) button below extension version.

 ### [1.3.0]

 Features:

 - Implements a recent preview dropdown list in the Card Preview tab (suggested by [@TheInvisibleMage](https://github.com/TheInvisibleMage) in issue [#7](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/7)).
 Thank you for the suggestion!

 Fixes:

-* Resolves a styling issue with the loader bar in the download notification.
+- Resolves a styling issue with the loader bar in the download notification.

 ### [1.2.4]

 Fixes:

-* Resolves issue [#8](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/8) and [#9](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/9) discovered by [@drago87](https://github.com/drago87).
+- Resolves issue [#8](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/8) and [#9](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/9) discovered by [@drago87](https://github.com/drago87).
 Thanks for the support!
-* Works correctly with the latest version of text-generation-webui (29/01/2024)
+- Works correctly with the latest version of text-generation-webui (29/01/2024)

 ### [1.2.3]

 Fixes:

-* Fixed some styling issues within the extension
+- Fixed some styling issues within the extension

 ### [1.2.2]

 Fixes:

-* Updated to the latest WebUI
+- Updated to the latest WebUI
-* Patched errors related to removed functions
+- Patched errors related to removed functions

 ### [1.2.1]

 Features:

 - Added a search bar to search for categories in the Online Character Search tab

 Fixes:

-* Implemented a check for fixing disparity between the local extension's version and the local config's last recorded version
+- Implemented a check for fixing disparity between the local extension's version and the local config's last recorded version

 ### [1.1.1]

 Features:

-* Implemented an update checker that displays a button inside the Downloaded Characters' tab, allowing the user to download and install the update with one click
+- Implemented an update checker that displays a button inside the Downloaded Characters' tab, allowing the user to download and install the update with one click

 Fixes:

-* Categories in the Online Character Searcher tab now are displayed by alphabetical order
+- Categories in the Online Character Searcher tab now are displayed by alphabetical order

 ### [1.1.0]

 Features:

 - Added versioning
 - Implemented a Card Preview tab that allows the user to preview a card's content through it's image URL.
 This refers to issue [#2](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/2).
 Thank you to [@mykeehu](https://github.com/mykeehu) for the suggestion!
 - Added a prompt before downloading to specify if the card wants to be previewed before downloading

 Fixes:

-* Split the main `charas_ui.py` file into submodules for readability
+- Split the main `charas_ui.py` file into submodules for readability
-* Added a commonplace for all components
+- Added a commonplace for all components
-* General fixes, refactorings and improvements to the code base
+- General fixes, refactorings and improvements to the code base

 </details>